-Many Yolngu want to know about the role of the Northern Lands Council.
+Many Yolngu want to know about the role of the Northern Land Council.
 Does the NLC work for Yolngu or is it part of the government?

 Richard Trudgen and Nikunu Yunupingu start exploring this complex topic, beginning with the history of lack of recognition of Indigenous Law and traditional land ownership.
 Traditional alliances and land ownership structures are discussed, such as Yirralka estates (an area of land and sea that is owned by a particular Bäpurru, paternal tribe) and Riŋgitj alliances.
 They explore the problems caused by Balanda’s lack of understanding of these structures.